 However, note that RLS is not usually accompanied by symptoms like leg numbness or muscle cramps, which may be indicative of different conditions.
 Furthermore, RLS symptom severity can vary dramatically from person to person.
 In some individuals, RLS will flare up periodically, then fade away for a time before returning.

-How to Remedy Restless Leg Syndrome
+Natural Remedies for Restless Leg Syndrome

 First and foremost, individuals with restless leg syndrome can make lifestyle changes.
-Specifically, it’s a good idea to get more leg exercise in your daily routine.
+Specifically, it’s a good idea to get more exercise in your daily routine.
 Exercising your leg muscles more regularly can help to alleviate RLS and even prevent RLS from affecting your evening relaxation by tiring out the muscles and making any symptoms much more tolerable.

 Ultimately, restless leg syndrome is something that those affected will likely need to deal with for the rest of their lives.
 Fortunately, there are ways to tackle this condition’s symptoms and ensure you can stay reasonably comfortable and get a good night’s rest without having to rely on potentially harmful medication.